 Mobster Larry Fay (see Casa Blanca above) also owned El Fey.
 He bootlegged liquor from Canada using his fleet of city cabs.
 He also hired one of his former customers to serve as hostess.
 It was the colorful Texas Guinan.

-In addition to alcohol, the Nepenthe Club served some of the best food in the city and could seat 80 men.
+In addition to alcohol, the Nepenthe Club served some of the best food in the city.
+It could seat 80 men.
 It excluded women.
 Because in his prior speakeasy, the owner had bad experiences with women customers.
 But barring them didn’t seem to hurt his business.
 For instance, in 1927, he netted about $100,000.
 That is about $1,400,000 in today’s dollars.
 And it was all tax-free.

 The Stork Club

 The Stork Club was very popular with celebrities.
-Gossip columnist Walter Winchell had a private table there and it was his base of operations.
+Gossip columnist Walter Winchell had a private table there.
+It was his base of operations.
 And the gossip he learned at the Stork Club was the the grist for his column and radio program.
 It was one of the best-known speakeasies in New York.

 The Cotton Club was located in Harlem.
 Its theme was usually that of a fanciful cotton plantation.
 The customers were white, as was the gangster owner, Owney Madden.
 But the staff and entertainers were African American.
 Some of the artists were Lena Horne, Count Basie, Ella Fitzgerald, Louis Armstrong, Cab Calloway, and Ethel Waters.
 Duke Ellington’s Orchestra was the house band for years.